Kaqchikel language: Agreement

 Note that the third person singular is unmarked.
 In some dialects, an epenthetic vowel is inserted between a marker of the incompletive or potential states and the base, in the space which would be occupied by the absolutive prefix.
 However, this is not an allophone of the absolutive third person singular marker, but rather a phonetic addition which is not related to the case marking system.

-Also, it is important to note that marking of subjects and objects occurs only on the verb, not on any nouns which may fill those roles as constituents.
+Also, marking of subjects and objects occurs only on the verb, not on any nouns which may fill those roles as constituents.
 Agreement can take the place of pronouns, thus the language has pro-drop.

 Word order

-Kaqchikel has a word order in which the head of a phrase usually comes before any other element of the phrase.
+In Kaqchikel, the head of a phrase usually comes before any other element of the phrase.
 The following sentences show examples of the order of sentences, determiner phrases (DP), noun phrases (NP), prepositional phrases (PP), and quantifier phrases (QP):

 Sentences show considerable variability in their word order.
 The syntactic function of words is determined not only by their position at the beginning, middle or end of a sentence, but also by their definiteness, level of animation and potency, and a logical analysis of what role each word can play in the sentence.
 (For example, the verb to throw with the nouns child and stone can only have one logical ordering, regardless of the position of the nouns with respect to the verb.
 For this reason, an inanimate constituent cannot be the subject if the other constituent is animate.).
 Due to these conditions, Kaqchikel word order is relatively free and various orderings can be seen without there being any confusion or lack of understanding.